16 May, 2020

-Professionals with master’s in information assurance or cybersecurity degrees offer critical support to organizations looking to ensure proper protection of their valuable digital and physical data, but the question is, what kind of master’s degree is best for that purpose?
-When technology can evolve faster than the terminology used to describe it, understanding whether it’s better to obtain a master’s degree in cybersecurity or in information assurance can be tricky.
+Professionals with master’s in information assurance or cybersecurity degrees offer critical support to organizations looking to ensure proper protection of their valuable digital and physical data, but the question is, which cybersecurity master’s degree is best for that purpose?
+When technology can evolve faster than the terminology used to describe it, determining whether it’s better to obtain a master’s degree in cybersecurity or in information assurance can be tricky.

-Cybersecurity professionals, for example, are increasingly responsible for the management of data within an organization, a task that previously went to those with information assurance degrees.
-Clearly distinguishing between cybersecurity and information assurance can help prevent knowledge gaps that make institutions vulnerable to attack.
+For example, cybersecurity professionals are increasingly responsible for data management within an organization, a task that previously went to those with information assurance degrees.
+Clearly distinguishing between cybersecurity and information assurance can prevent knowledge gaps that make institutions vulnerable to attack.

-Review the key differences between a master’s in information assurance and a master’s in cybersecurity when considering how an advanced degree can help you to reach your career goals related to data protection and assurance.
+Review the key differences between a master’s in information assurance and a master’s in cybersecurity when considering how an advanced degree can help you to reach your career goals.

 Key Differences: Master’s in Information Assurance vs Master’s in Cybersecurity

 - Focus on strategy and protection of all information, digital and non-digital